daviesgeek/js-helpers/README.md

-# js-di
+# js-helpers
-A dead simple DI library for JavaScript

-See the demo folder for examples
+A collection of JavaScript helpers to do common tasks